Structured Logconcave Sampling with a Restricted Gaussian Oracle: Proximal reduction framework

 The reduction framework of Theorem~\ref{thm:fzerocomp} can be thought of as a specialization of a more general composite sampler which we develop in Section~\ref{sec:composite}, whose guarantees are reproduced here.

 \restatekkdcomp*

 Our main observation, elaborated on more formally for specific applications in Section~\ref{sec:improve}, is that a variety of structured logconcave densities have negative log-densities $\fcomp$, where we can implement an efficient restricted Gaussian oracle for $\fcomp$ via calling an existing sampling method.
 Crucially, in these instantiations we use the fact that the distributions which $\oracle$ is required to sampled from are heavily regularized (restricted by a quadratic with large leading coefficient) to obtain fast samplers.
 We further note that the upper bound requirement on $\eta$ in Theorem~\ref{thm:mainclaim} can be lifted when the ``well-conditioned'' component is uniformly $0$.
-By setting $f = 0$ and $g = \fcomp$ in Theorem~\ref{thm:mainclaim}, and refining the analysis for this special case to tolerate arbitrary $\eta$, we obtain Theorem~\ref{thm:fzerocomp}, which follows straightforwardly from the analysis in Section~\ref{sec:composite}.
-We provide a self-contained proof here for convenience, as this particular structure (the composite setting where $\fwc$ is uniformly zero and $\fcomp$ is strongly convex) admits significant simplifications from the more general case.
+Instead of setting $f = 0$ and $g = \fcomp$ in Theorem~\ref{thm:mainclaim}, and refining the analysis for this special case to tolerate arbitrary $\eta$, we provide a self-contained proof here.
+This particular structure (the composite setting where $\fwc$ is uniformly zero and $\fcomp$ is strongly convex) admits significant simplifications from the more general case, so using slightly different proof techniques, we are able to obtain stronger convergence guarantees for this particular problem allowing for mixing in fewer than $d$ iterations from a feasible start (see Section~\ref{ssec:bug}).

 \restatefzerocomp*

 For simplicity of notation, we replace $\fcomp$ in the statement of Theorem~\ref{thm:fzerocomp} with $g$ throughout just this section.
 Let $\pi$ be a density on $\R^d$ with $\tfrac{d\pi}{dx}(x) \propto \exp(-g(x))$ where $g$ is $\mu$-strongly convex (but possibly non-smooth), and let $\oracle$ be a restricted Gaussian oracle for $g$.
 Consider the joint distribution $\pih$ supported on an expanded space $z = (x, y) \in \R^d \times \R^d$ with density, for some $\eta > 0$,